MicrosoftDocs/power-automate-docs/articles/common-data-model-intro.md

 	![Add field](./media/common-data-model-intro/add-field.png)

-1. In the blank row that appears at the bottom, set the properties of an **Approver** field:
+1. In the blank row that appears at the bottom of the list of fields, set the properties of an **Approver** field:

 	- In the **Display Name** column, type **Approver**.
 	- In the **Name** column, type **ApproverEmail**.